bubble-guppies/simple-web-control/README.md

 [For those who are curious, you can find the ardupilot SITL documentation here](https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html)

-This guide provides the steps to setup the ArduPilot's Software in the Loop (SITL) environment **on your raspberry pi**.
+This guide provides the steps to setup the ArduPilot's Software in the Loop (SITL) environment **on your raspberry pi**..

 ## Prerequisites